theboyWhoCriedWoolf/async-bundle/docs/redux.md

 #### CreateStore
 The createStore method simple creates your redux store.
 Please see redux documentation for further details.

 To give you more control over your async reducers, you should create a global object within your redux store called asyncReducers.
-However if you do not this is automatically done within AsyncBundle.
+However if you do not this is automatically done within `async-bundle`.

 ```js